aboodmm/kafka-expeditor/README.md

 This is intended to be used on a local machine to aid in the initial stages of development.

+# This project parses your yaml config for the configured topics and posts the messages from your configured directories

 ### Startup

 Grab a Docker compose yaml that includes Kafka and Zookeeper.